jborrel00/FOT/README.md

 #####For OS X 10.7+

 This tutorial will walk you through the steps required to use the LumaSense Technolofies Luxtron FTO Lab Kit, CoolTerm application, and a Mac computer to collect accurate and precise temperature data for various applications.

-This tutorial will deal with the software and hardware prerequisites, equipment unpacking and setup, operation of the CoolTerm software, and the logging of data to a text file that can be subsequently accessed through a number of software platforms.
+The tutorial will deal with the software and hardware prerequisites, equipment unpacking and setup, operation of the CoolTerm software, and the logging of data to a text file that can be subsequently accessed through a number of software platforms.
+---
 ##Prerequisites
 >In order to read the Luxtron temperature data, you will have to install CoolTerm.
 * To install CoolTerm, go to [http://freeware.the-meiers.org/] (http://freeware.the-meiers.org/) and locate the CoolTerm application.